Analysis | How Russia’s Invasion of Ukraine Pushed Finland and Sweden Toward NATO

 Despite their orientation toward the US and western Europe, Finland and Sweden since the Cold War have bet that their national security was best protected by staying out of NATO.
 They had aimed to avoid disturbing the military balance in the Baltic Sea region and provoking Russia.
-However, Russia’s invasion of Ukraine and its demands to stop NATO expansion have sparked a rethinking in both countries.
-Now their entry into the North Atlantic Treaty Organization looks like a done deal.
+However, Russia’s invasion of Ukraine and its demands to stop NATO expansion have now pushed both countries to seek entry into the North Atlantic Treaty Organization.

 1. Why aren’t Finland and Sweden NATO members?

-• Finland has spent the 104 years since its independence tiptoeing around Russia, the giant to its east, with which it has a 1,300 kilometer (800-mile) border.
+• Finland has spent the 104 years since its independence tiptoeing around Russia, the giant to its east, with which it has roughly 1,300 kilometers (800 miles) of border.
 Two wars against the Soviet Union between 1939 and 1944 were followed by a policy of deference and self-censorship toward the Soviets that came to be known as Finlandization.
 After the Cold War ended, Finland began turning more toward the democracies of western Europe, joining the European Union and adopting the euro.
 But the ghost of Finlandization lingered and Finns held onto the cornerstone of their foreign policy: maintaining good relations with Russia.
 The country’s leaders didn’t consider NATO a viable option, and popular opinion, until now, was firmly against joining.

 • Sweden stayed out of both world wars, and as the two superpowers vied for influence during the Cold War, neutrality was seen as the best way of ensuring the country’s independence.
 Still, Sweden’s defense during the Cold War was designed to deter a Soviet invasion, and the country covertly cooperated with NATO.
 After the collapse of the Soviet Union in 1991, Sweden’s policy was officially rebranded as military non-alignment, and its defense was significantly scaled down.
 But since Russia’s 2014 annexation of Ukraine’s Crimea peninsula, Sweden has gradually ramped up military spending and sought ever closer cooperation with NATO.